French grammar: Verbs

 Some of these features are combined into seven tense–aspect–mood combinations.
 The simple (one-word) forms are commonly referred to as the present, the simple past or preterite (Note: The preterite and imperfect are sometimes called, somewhat redundantly, the preterite past and imperfect past.
 The preterite is also called the simple past, a translation of its French name (le passé simple).) (past tense, perfective aspect), the imperfect (past tense, imperfective aspect), the future, the conditional, (Note: In some of its uses, the conditional acts as a tense of the indicative mood; in other uses, including the use from which it takes its name, it acts as a distinct mood.) the present subjunctive, and the imperfect subjunctive.
 However, the simple past is rarely used in informal French, and the imperfect subjunctive is rarely used in modern French.

 Verbs in the finite moods (indicative, imperative, subjunctive, and conditional) are also conjugated to agree with their subjects in person (first, second, or third) and number (singular or plural).
 As in English, the subject must be included (except in the imperative mood); in other words, unlike other Romance languages, French is neither a null-subject nor a pro-drop language.

 Auxiliary verbs are combined with past participles of main verbs to produce compound tenses, including the compound past (passé composé).
 For most main verbs the auxiliary is (the appropriate form of) avoir ("to have"), but for reflexive verbs and certain intransitive verbs the auxiliary is a form of être ("to be").
 The participle agrees with the subject when the auxiliary is être, and with a preceding direct object (if any) when the auxiliary is avoir.
 Forms of être are also used with the past participles of transitive verbs to form the passive voice.

 The imperative mood, which only has first-person plural and second-person singular and plural forms, usually has forms similar or identical to the corresponding ones in the present indicative.

 Nouns

-The pronoun and the pronominal group

-The pronoun varies in gender (masculine or feminine), in number (singular or plural), and sometimes also in person.
-It always takes on the meaning of the word or group of words it replaces (the reference).
-This function is expressed by its name: pro-noun meaning that which is “for,” “put in the place of” a noun.

-Its meaning also depends on the extralinguistic context (when the pronoun is a deictic), or on the textual context (depending on whether the pronoun is an anaphoric or a cataphoric one).
-The meaning of the cataphoric pronoun “this one,” on the other hand, depends either on the context or on the word to which it refers.

-The syntactic characteristics of the pronoun are identical to those of the noun, which the pronoun can replace in the sentence.